 It is possible to just pick one element of this and such as the mindful walk to the station or the breath at each STOP moment.
 As a simple mindfulness practise.

-Join Dawn for our monthly mindfulness session.
+Join Dawn for our regular mindfulness events.
 An opportunity to drop in to your practise with the support of an experienced teacher.
-The monthly session is an opportunity to develop a stable mindfulness practise, and an understanding of what makes mindfulness a simple and manageable discipline we can easily make part of daily routine.